Is Asyncio Safe?

 When evaluating any Python package, watch for: dependency vulnerabilities, malicious uploads, maintenance status.

-Asyncio has a Nerq Trust Score of 65/100 (B-) and has not yet reached Nerq trust threshold (70+).
-This score is based on automated analysis of security, maintenance, community, and quality signals.
+Asyncio has a Nerq Trust Score of 65/100 (B-).
+This score is a composite of automated measurements of security, maintenance, community, and quality signals.

 Key Takeaways